ossiggy/integrations-engineer/README.md

 ### User story
 As an agent using the Aircall app
 When an inbound call comes in
-I want to see an **insight card** displaying the current weather in Paris
+I want to see an **insight card** displaying the current weather in NYC

 ### Business rules
 - The title of the card should read “NYC” and link to the Wikipedia page of NYC